Husayn-Esmail/Jeopardy3/README.md

 # Jeopardy 3

 ## Purpose:
 This project is my third iteration of jeopardy app.
-My original one was written archaecally and awfully and it's not worth the time to refactor it.
+My original one was very, very, very bad.
+It would be more work to rewrite the old one than it is to write it from scratch.

 ## steps to use: